pvega62/software/raw-md-files/Installing-and-Applying-a-Theme-to-Google-Chrome.md

 ![The Chrome Web Store, accessed via the "Change theme" button.](https://github.com/user-attachments/assets/91b5d1b9-8f09-4848-89a6-4f33989e4c56)

-As an example, this guide will use the [**Mountain Crows**](https://chromewebstore.google.com/detail/mountain-crows/jacdiigkgnaeogddahbegppegpeolhkl) theme.
+As an example, this guide uses the [**Mountain Crows**](https://chromewebstore.google.com/detail/mountain-crows/jacdiigkgnaeogddahbegppegpeolhkl) theme.

 4. After selecting your theme, click **Add to Chrome**.
 A banner confirms the installation.
 To return to your previous theme, click **Undo**.